linz/topo-workflows/docs/infrastructure/kubernetes.version.md

 # Upgrade Kubernetes Versions

-Because Kubernetes deprecates quickly and releases often.
-We need to keep our kubernetes cluster up to date.
+Because Kubernetes deprecates quickly and releases often, we need to keep our kubernetes cluster up to date.

 **You cannot jump multiple versions** You must do a deployment per individual version bump.